yhatt/jsx-slack/docs/block-elements.md

 ### Props

-- verbatim: (**required**): A boolean prop to specify whether or not Slack auto-convert links, conversaion names, and mentions.
+- verbatim: (optional): A boolean prop to specify whether or not Slack auto-convert links, conversaion names, and mentions.

 ---